TULiberalArts/Psychology/pages/next-stops.md

 - [Wayne Mackey](https://liberalarts.temple.edu/about-us/newsroom/alumni-spotlight-wayne-mackey)<br/>
   Postdoctoral fellow in David Heeger’s Computational Neuroimaging Lab at NYU<br/>
   B.A. in Psychology from Temple in 2012<br/>

-## Make Your Declaration

-The College of Liberal Arts has the largest selection of academic offerings at Temple University.
-Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

-For a complete list of our academic offerings visit [liberalarts.temple.edu](liberalarts.temple.edu)

-## Visit Us!

-The Office of Admissions offers tours daily.
-To register for a tour, please go to temple.edu/visit.
-If you would like to experience the College of Liberal Arts firsthand you can take advantage of the various visit opportunities we have throughout the year, including the Liberal Arts Preview Day.

-## Thinking Of Transferring?

-The College of Liberal Arts offers a great deal of flexibility to help you accomplish your goals as efficiently as possible.

-To learn more about transferring to Temple, please visit [temple.edu/transfer](temple.edu/transfer)

-## Apply

-When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).

-## Deadlines

-**February 1**: Freshman Application Deadline for Fall Semester<br/>
-**March 1**: FAFSA Financial Aid Application Deadline<br/>
-**November 1**: Transfer Deadline for Spring Semester<br/>
-**June 1**: Transfer Deadline for Fall Semester<br/>

 ___